PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

    ``DEPOT_SECTION``
       Array of location indices that are depots.
+      These location indices should be the contiguous lower indices, starting from 1.

    ``EDGE_WEIGHT_SECTION``
       When provided, this section explicitly describes the distance and duration matrices.